Bruno Guimarães: Newcastle United

-On 30 January 2022, Guimarães joined Premier League club Newcastle United on a four-and-a-half-year contract for a reported fee of up to £40m.
+On 30 January 2022, Guimarães joined Premier League club Newcastle United on a four-and-a-half-year contract for a reported fee of up to £40 million.
 He made his debut on 8 February as a late substitute in a 3–1 win against Everton.

-He scored his first goal for Newcastle with a "powerful back-heel volley" in a 2–1 victory at Southampton on 10 March, on his full debut game.
+Guimarães scored his first goal for Newcastle with a "powerful back-heel volley" in a 2–1 victory at Southampton on 10 March, on his full debut game.
 He scored his first brace for Newcastle in a 2–1 victory against Leicester City on 17 April, with his second coming in the 95th minute, winning the game.
 On 31 December 2022, Newcastle United held a moment of respect for the passing of the Brazilian footballer Pelé.
 In respect to Pelé, Guimarães wore the Brazilian national shirt.

-On 7 October 2023, Guimarães signed a new five-year contract with the club.
+On 7 October 2023, he signed a new five-year contract with the club.

 Guimarães ran 423 km across 37 matches in the 2023–24 Premier League, the most from any player that season.
 After Matt Ritchie's transfer to Portsmouth, on 8 August 2024, Guimarães joined Dan Burn, Kieran Trippier, Jamaal Lascelles and Callum Wilson as part of Newcastle United's leadership group.
-Guimarães was made the team captain on 19 August.
+He was made the team captain on 19 August.

 On 16 March 2025, Guimarães became the first Newcastle United captain to lift a domestic trophy in 70 years, or any trophy in 56 years, after leading the team to victory in the Carabao Cup final against Liverpool.
 After the match, an emotional Guimarães declared, "This is my second home.
 We are making history.
 Some day, when I leave this club, I want the fans to sing my name the way they do to Shearer."

+Arsenal

+On 8 August 2026, Guimarães signed a four-year contract with Arsenal for a reported transfer fee of around £75 million.
+On 16 August 2026, he made his debut for the club in a 3–0 victory over Manchester City in the 2026 FA Community Shield at the Millennium Stadium.
+Guimarães scored his first Arsenal goal on 12 September 2026, opening the scoring after coming off the bench in a 2–0 victory away to Sunderland.